Current JPAS Status: GREEN

 employment, eligible to occupy a sensitive position, eligible for access to

-fund employee or a contractor, eligible to serve in the military, or
+or a contractor, eligible to serve in the military, or authorized to be

-authorized to be issued a Federal credential.
-Vetting includes all steps in
+issued a Federal credential.
+Vetting includes all steps in the end-to-end

-designation), validating need (existence of a current investigation or
+validating need (existence of a current investigation or adjudication),

-continue to meet the applicable standards for the position for which they
+the applicable standards for the position for which they were favorably

-reviewing the background of a covered individual at any time to determine
+the background of a covered individual at any time to determine whether that

 DoD is now conducting Continuous Evaluation